 • Comfort eating

-• Dissatisfied feelings towards recovery
+• Dissatisfied feelings toward recovery

 • Irritability